 How Shape Factors Into Diamond Price Calculation

 Diamond pricing will differ on the diamond price calculator depending on the shape.
-A 1-carat diamond in a round cut will not cost the same as a 1 carat diamond in an emerald cut, even though they have the same cut, clarity, and color.
+A 1-carat diamond in a round cut will not cost the same as a 1-carat diamond in an emerald cut, even though they have the same cut, color, and clarity grade.

-Below we’ve compared the most popular diamond shapes, all at 1 carat with an H color grade or higher, as well as a clarity of VS2 or better, to show you how the price will differ (as of 6/20/2022).
+Below, we’ve compared the most popular diamond shapes, all being 1-carat stones with an H color grade or higher and a clarity of VS2 or better, to show you how the price will differ (as of 6/20/2022).
 Remember, only round diamonds are graded on their cut.
 All other fancy shapes do not have a cut grade.

 |Carat Weight||Diamond Shape||Price|